GlobalFishingWatch/pipe-bq2gcs/README.md

 }
 ```

-Here the `sensor_type` is custom, this means that the field `sensor_jinja_table` is a custom sensor jinja query.
-There will be a task inside the DAG assigned to check this sensor and if it works well, then is going to run the `jinja_query` replacing the jinja keywords and exported the results in a file under the `gcs_output_folder` path and who name is the property `name` plus the schedule interval mode and the date that begins.
+Here the `sensor_type` is custom.
+This means that the field `sensor_jinja_table` is a custom sensor jinja query.
+There will be a task inside the DAG assigned to check this sensor and if it works well, then is going to run the `jinja_query` replacing the jinja keywords and exported the results in a file under the `gcs_output_folder` path and who name is the schedule interval mode and the date that begins (`gs://data-download-portal-development/indonesia_v20200320/monthly/monthly_20200701.json.gz`).
 Check that also there is a field `output_format` that can have CSV and NEWLINE_DELIMITED_JSON as values, NEWLINE_DELIMITED_JSON is useful for nested schemas like this example.
 The optional field `compression` let us save it in a GZIP compressed file or one of the following list ["GZIP", "DEFLATE", "SNAPPY", "NONE"].

 Airflow Output
 ```
 DAG
  Lcustom_check
   Lexporter_indonesia_v20200320
 ```

 output:
 ```
 $ gsutil ls gs://scratch-matias/bq2gcs